avajs/ava/docs/recipes/typescript.md

 }
 ```

-It's worth noting that with this configuration tests will fail if there are TypeScript build errors.
+It's worth noting that with this configuration, tests will fail if there are TypeScript build errors.
 If you want to test while ignoring these errors you can use `ts-node/register/transpile-only` instead of `ts-node/register`.

 ## Writing tests